segmentio/segment-docs/src/guides/how-to-guides/migrate-from-other-tools.md

 ---
-title: "How do I migrate code from other analytics tools?"
+title: How do I migrate code from other analytics tools?
 ---

 Switching from your current client-side javascript event tracking to Segment is easy.
 Below you can find migration guides for the following tools: